 We understand the crucial role parents have in promoting learning beyond the school gate and ensuring children make the best possible progress.
 We pride ourselves on being an open, friendly and approachable school that encourages parents to be actively involved in children’s learning.
 As well as Parents Evenings, we host regular events to inform parents how they can support their child or to come and work alongside their child.

 Wick CE Primary School recognises the importance of English and Maths teaching in order to open up other areas of the curriculum and therefore a large emphasis is placed on these areas.
 In addition to regular English and Maths teaching, we try to make as many cross-curricular links as possible in order to utilise these skills in a range of contexts.

 At Wick CE, we have an extensive outdoor environment including an allotment and a wildlife area.
 Our school grounds are used for active learning for all of our pupils.
-The curriculum is underpinned by the schools Christian Value (Creation, Hope, Thankfulness, Peace, Humility, Forgiveness, Compassion, Service, Trust, Justice, Endurance (courage), Partnership (friendship) and these are taught through the curriculum and in assemblies.
+The curriculum is underpinned by the schools Christian Values Generosity, Forgiveness, Compassion, Respect, Courage & Friendship and these are taught through the curriculum and in assemblies.
 We actively promote the fundamental British Values of Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those with different faiths and beliefs.
 The spiritual, moral, social and cultural development of our pupils is woven throughout the curriculum.